What they don’t do; They don’t address:

 4. Cultivate a Supportive Inner Dialogue Why it helps: Women often become self-critical during midlife reflection.
 Replacing harsh judgment with compassionate self-talk reduces anxiety and builds confidence.
 How to practice:

+✨ Key takeaway: Anxiety is not a barrier — it’s a signal of your awareness, growth, and care for your own life.
+By validating your feelings, exploring curiosity, nurturing small joys, and cultivating self-compassion, you can navigate this questioning phase with hope, clarity, and renewed purpose.
 30/7/2025 0 Comments Coping Skills“If your body feels tense 24/7, your coping system might be overloaded.
 Let’s reset it.”
 What Are Coping Skills?Coping skills are the strategies we use—consciously or unconsciously—to manage emotional distress, stress, anxiety, grief, or overwhelming life experiences.
 They help us navigate difficult emotions and maintain a sense of stability during challenging times.
 Coping skills aren’t about “fixing” the problem.
 They’re about supporting your emotional wellbeing while you move through it.
 Everyone has their own way of coping called coping strategies.
 Some coping skills are healthy and supportive.
 Others may offer short-term relief but cause harm over time.
 The goal is to become more aware of your habits and gently shift toward adaptive coping that helps you feel more grounded, resilient, and emotionally safe.
 Ask yourself - What am I coping with everyday?
 What coping strategies do I already use?
 Examples of Healthy (Adaptive) Coping Skills:

 Examples of Unhelpful (Maladaptive) Coping: